AJChapman/acthpa-website/site/events/corryong-2021.md

 eventStart: 2021-02-07
 eventFinish: 2021-02-13
 image: paragliders-overhead.jpg
-teaser: "The [Corryong Paragliding Open](/events/corryong-2021) will take place in February, with eight Canberra pilots competing."
+teaser: "The [Corryong Paragliding Open](/events/corryong-2021) will take place in February, with nine Canberra pilots competing."
 ---
 The [Corryong Paragliding Open](https://airtribune.com/flow-corryong-pg-open-2021/info) will take place in February.
-There are currently eight current and recent members of ACTHPA taking part in this year's Corryong PG Open, out of a field of 54 competitors:
+There are currently nine current and recent members of ACTHPA taking part in this year's Corryong PG Open, out of a field of 54 competitors:

+- Kari Ellis,
 - Cameron Lawrence,
 - Alistair Dickie,
 - Graham Rose,